Electrical work halted at World Cup stadium after worker's death

-The labour prosecutor's office in Mato Grosso state said that Etel Engenharia ,the electrical contractor, must assure safety conditions for workers before it can resume work at Arena Pantanal.
+The labor prosecutor's office in Mato Grosso state said that Etel Engenharia ,the electrical contractor, must assure safety conditions for workers before it can resume work at Arena Pantanal.

 Builders were scrambling to finish several stadiums on time before the tournament starts on June 12.